 Lectures will introduce the legal framework of each topic, setting out the key statutory provisions and case law and outlining key policy considerations.
 There will be emphasis on core legal skills during the lectures, with worked examples of problem-solving and the integration of current events wherever possible to emphasis the law-in-action approach of the module.

-Each topic will be explored in greater depth in the two-hour tutorials where students will engage in problem-solving activities and explore gaps in the law through a series of activities focused on the changing boundaries of criminal law.
-There will be a strong emphasis on group work during the tutorials as well as opportunities to develop presentation skills.
-Preparation will be expected for tutorials but students will also be given questions to answer and activities to complete during the two-hour sessions.
+Each topic will be explored in greater depth in the hour-long tutorials where students will engage in problem-solving activities and explore gaps in the law through a series of activities focused on the changing boundaries of criminal law.
+Preparation will be expected for tutorials but students will also be given questions to answer and activities to complete during the sessions.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.